 Key to FINRA's mandate to maintain market integrity is effective, even-handed regulation, which protects investors and other market participants and enhances investor confidence in the markets.
-Market Regulation meets this mandate with sophisticated surveillance, examination, and enforcement programs.
+Market Regulation meets this mandate with sophisticated surveillance and examination programs.
 The surveillance units review trading activity to determine whether firms have failed to meet regulatory requirements.
 The examination unit conducts on-site reviews of firms' compliance with FINRA rules and federal securities laws.
-The Legal Section is responsible for the disciplinary program.
+The surveillance and examination units refers matters to FINRA’s Enforcement Department, which is responsible for FINRA’s disciplinary program.
 In addition the department refers matters to the Securities and Exchange Commission when the market participant under investigation is not a FINRA member.

 The department operates unique equity and options cross-market surveillance programs.
 Employing advanced technology, these programs collect and integrate trading data across exchanges and alternative trading systems to detect trading patterns not previously visible.
 In essence, FINRA's view is of one large, virtual market, instead of a disjointed patchwork of individual markets.

-Highly sophisticated technology enables FINRA to analyze more than 50 billion market events every day.
+Highly sophisticated technology enables FINRA to analyze more than 59 billion market events on a daily basis.
 Market Regulation tracks orders from the moment they are placed, as they move through the markets, and are executed.
-The department combines that order data with market data from the exchanges and alternative trading systems to run a wide variety of surveillance patterns to look for abusive activity, including layering, spoofing, algorithm gaming, wash sales, marking the close and open, and front-running.
+The department combines that order data with market data from the exchanges and alternative trading systems to run a wide variety of surveillance patterns to look for abusive activity, including layering, spoofing, algorithm gaming, wash sales, marking the close and open and frontrunning.

 Market Regulation provides regulatory services to the following equities and options markets:

 - BZX Exchange, BYX Exchange, EDGA Exchange and EDGX Exchange

 - Cboe Options Exchanges

 - NASDAQ, BX, Phlx, ISE, GEMX and MRX